A Brief History of Configuration Management Software

 During the late ‘80s and ‘90s commercial-off-the-shelf (COTS) CM software emerged from industry-focused solution providers.
 This included CMstat which in 1989 offered the first client-server CM software in the market.
 The adoption of COTS software was accelerated by the migration of computing from mainframes, where legacy CM code resided, to client-server architectures and then eventually web-based applications.

-This next generation of CM software – finally under the control of user departments – found quick acceptance due to the sharp focus on addressing the unique CM requirements of users and workflow processes of specific industries.
+Over the history of configuration management the next generation of CM software – finally under the control of user departments – found quick acceptance due to the sharp focus on addressing the unique CM requirements of users and workflow processes of specific industries.
 COTS solutions like CMstat provided superior CM functionality for the expert user while affordable to acquire by the program office, faster to deploy for the IT department, less expensive to maintain, and intuitive for non-expert users or occasional consumers of configuration data.

 The Promise of Big PLM